IBM-Cloud/docs/cloudnative/tutorial_bff.md

   ```
   {: codeblock}

-3. You can run curl on your server with `curl http://localhost:8080`
+3. You can run curl on your server with `curl http://localhost:8080`.

 ### Using the Bluemix Plugin
 {: #using-blumix}

-1. Run compilation
+1. Run compilation:

 	```
 	bx dev run
 	```
 	{: codeblock}

-2. You can run curl on your server with
+2. You can run curl on your server with:

 	```
 	curl http://localhost:8080